Implementing Dynamic User Routing

 Run All Containers

-You can then run the system with one of the following commands, depending on which of these reverse proxies you prefer to use:
+Deploy the system with one of the following commands, depending on your reverse proxy preference:

 Reverse Proxy | Command |